dlccyes/CollegeNotes/README.md

 # CollegeNotes
 All of my public notes, despite the name.
+My personal knowledge base.
 Most of them are about my college courseworks and software development.

 Some of them are written on hackmd, some on VsCode, some on Notion, some on Obsidian.